Engee documentation

 Open circuit voltage.

-When the flow is low or close to zero and the fuel and air pressures are nominal, the fuel cell output voltage is equal to the open circuit voltage multiplied by the number of units of the module.
+If the flow is low or close to zero and the fuel and air pressures are nominal, the fuel cell output voltage is equal to the open circuit voltage multiplied by the number of module units.
 The current flowing out of the fuel cell is negligible.

 The amount of excess potential required to increase the reaction rate by a factor of ten.